Uiowa-Applied-Topology/mappeR/cran-comments.md

-## mappeR 2.0.1
+## mappeR 2.0.2

-Note is due to multiple releases in past 6 months/7 days; this is a quick hotfix for a nonessential (but default) function in the package.
+Hotfix for important off-by-one error.
+Should be last fix for a while.

 ## R CMD check results